Driving in Italy: Guide for Visitors

 Gas stations in Italy have both self-serve (fai da te) and serviced (servito) pumps, but it’s often cheaper to fill your own tank.

-Driving in Italy with Children
+Driving in Italy with Kids

 I covered all major rules regarding car seats in Italy in my post on renting a car, but generally speaking Italy isn’t any different from most countries.